chihming-chen/light-weight-TMF-classifier/README.md

 ### Model Evaluation
 Accuracy is selected as the primary metric for evaluating the performance of the models for its interpretibility and computational efficiency.
 Also, there is no harm in making wrong classifications as the prediction outcome is expected to be reviewed by a human.
 More precisely, Top-n Accuracy (further explained later) is the main metric for evaluation for this 200-plus-class classification problem.
 #### Training Scores
-All base models achieve 99.4% to 99.5% accuracy on the training data.
-It is a desirable outcome since I expect if the TMFs collected from a clinical trial that adopts the TMF Reference Model, these models should achieve almost 100% accuracy.
+The test dataset contains 1,616 unique document titles that are oversampled to 3,035 titles to balance the document classes.
+Class balance minimize a model's bias towardss the majority class in input data.
+All four base models achieve 99.4% to 99.5% accuracy on the training data after hyperparameter fine-tuning.
+It is a desirable outcome, with a grain of salt, since I expect if the TMFs collected from a clinical trial that well adopts the TMF Reference Model, these models should achieve a very high accuracy.

 #### Test Scores on Unseen Data
 When tested against 439 unseen field data from a real clinical trial, the TMF Reference Model-trained model scores 53.75% accuracy.
-It is a big drop from the accuracy score on the training data.
+It is a big drop from the 99.5% accuracy score on the training data.
+It suggests significant mismatch between the test data from the TMF Reference Model and the field data.
 However, it is much better than I originally set my expectations (30% to 40%).
-This is a great result, considering a random guess among 200+ classes would achieve not more than 0.5% accuracy.
-The Logistic Regression model is the only base model that crosses the 50% mark on the unseen data.
+I consider this as a great result, considering a random guess among 200+ classes would achieve not more than 0.5% accuracy.
+The Logistic Regression and Support Vector Machine base models crosse the 50% mark on the unseen data.
 <pre>
                         Train score	Test score	Avg. model eval time Classifier